ha1neux/MysteryPrismClock/README.md

 4. Install the generated `.saver` file by double-clicking it
 5. Select "MysteryPrismClock" in System Preferences > Desktop & Screen Saver

-   Note: If you make changes to the code and recompile and reinstall, you must reboot to have the changes take effect.
+   Note: If you make changes to the code and recompile and reinstall, you might have to reboot to have the changes take effect.
 This is a limitation of macOS.

 ## Technical Details